m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ### Toy Example

-To illustrate the above model and the parameters, let’s consider a toy network example with L equal to 4 layers.
+To illustrate the above model and the parameters, let's consider a toy network example with L equal to 4 layers.
 The evolutionary value of each node is shown inside each circle.
 The generality probability for each layer is shown at the left of each layer, and it is denoted as s(l).
 As we noted earlier, the generality of the layers decreases as we move to higher layers, so on average, the number of products per node decreases as well.
-Let’s further assume that we have a competition threshold c = ⅗.
+Let's further assume that we have a competition threshold c = ⅗.
 Nodes u, q and w compete in layer 2.
 U and q compete, but this is unlikely to cause q to die because u and q have comparable evolutionary values.
 In contrast, it is likely that w will die because its value is much less than that of its maximum-value competitor, u.

 ![](https://assets.omscs.io/notes/0020.png)